drrecaj1/FLOW/README.md

 # FLOW Application
 ## Overview
-The FLOW Application is designed  for the secure application development class for which the team created an e-bankinh application and implemented security measures .
+The FLOW Application is designed  for the secure application development class for which our team created an e-banking application and implemented security measures .
 This README file provides instructions on how to set up, run, and contribute to the project.

 ## Project Structure
 The project is organized into the following main directories: